lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

 7. Enable the VNC server to facilitate completion of the install via the desktop on a VNC client running locally.

    From your local machine, ssh into the Raspberry Pi.
 Use the actual IP address assigned to the Pi.
-The default *pi* username password is *raspberry*:
+For the default *pi* username, the default password is *raspberry*:

    ```
-   ssh pi@<Assigned IP address of Pi>
+   ssh pi@<Assigned IP address of the Pi>
    ```

    Enable the VNC server via *raspi-config*: